Yetalon/finalproject/README.md

    ```
 2. Set up the backend:

-Navigate to the backend folder (e.g., aspbackend).
+- Navigate to the backend folder (e.g., aspbackend).
-Run the following command to start the API:
+- Run the following command to start the API:
   ```bash
   cd aspbackend
   dotnet watch run
   ```
--The API will run on http://localhost:5218 by default. (you should not have to change this)
+- The API will run on http://localhost:5218 by default. (you should not have to change this)

 3. Set up the frontend: